This post may contain affiliate links. I may earn a commission from qualifying purchases at no additional cost to you. Full disclosure here.

 This is when I noticed I had a huge problem – social media addiction (not chronic but we all do somehow).
 And that I needed to start social media detox ASAP.

-Therefore, if that’s you too and you’re experiencing these three things:
+So, if that’s you too and you’re experiencing these three things:

 - Social media addiction